 What is Creatine?

 When it comes to supplements, we sometimes go off hearsay, not fully understanding what we are putting into our bodies.
-This understanding of supplements – what they are and why you are consuming them – is very important.
+But an understanding of supplements – what they are and why you are consuming them – is very important.